Electives & Conferences

-Vascular Surgery Acting Internships at MMC are open to any student enrolled in an ACGME-approved Medical School in the United States.
-An Acting Internship offers students the opportunity to experience MMC and the Portland community while making career decisions.
-We offer this opportunity on all of our general surgical services which are listed under description of the program.
-Regardless of service, however, all AIs will have similar requirements.
-Acting Interns at MMC are expected to be integral members of their resident teams, gaining diagnostic and therapeutic skills by starting to manage basic general surgical patients.
+Vascular Surgery Acting Internships at MMC are open to students enrolled in an ACGME-approved medical schools in the United States who are committed to or strongly considering a career in vascular surgery.
+An Acting Internship offers students the opportunity to experience MMC and the Portland community while gaining significant experience in vascular surgery.
+Acting Interns at MMC are expected to be integral members of their resident teams, gaining diagnostic and therapeutic skills by starting to manage basic surgical patients.

 - Pre-round on a small subset of patients each morning and to present these patients on formal team rounds

 - See a basic surgery consult patient and discuss the diagnosis, further workup and subsequent management with the team and/or the attending